 The Jazz District experiences constant growth, and each time you visit, you will find something new.

-As a result of the way Kansas City cherishes the history of 18th & Vine and the JDRC’s work, the city has prioritized the revitalization of the Jazz District.
-18th & Vine has since had preservations of historical sites such as the Attucks School, Boone Theater/Amory, and the Eblon Theater buildings, and further offers a unique cultural experience provided through its eateries, attractions, and living spaces.
+As a result of the way Kansas City cherishes the history of 18th & Vine and the JDRC’s work, the city has prioritized the Jazz District’s revitalization.
+18th & Vine has since had historical sites such as the Attucks School, Boone Theater/Amory, and the Eblon Theater buildings.
+It further offers unique cultural experience eateries, attractions, and living spaces.

-18th and Vine Restaurants
+18th and Vine Kansas City Restaurants

-There is no better way to experience the culture 18th & fully; Vine offers than to enjoy the embodied tastes after visiting the museums or touring the area.
+There is no better way to experience the culture 18th & fully; Vine offers to enjoy the embodied tastes after visiting the museums or touring the area.
 Comfort food?
 18th and Vine.
 Food and entertainment?
-Also, check out our list on the best Taco Tuesday in Kansas City.
+Also, check out our list of the best Taco Tuesdays in Kansas City.